Is the continuum SSH model topological?: Introduction

 In this paper we display two homotopically equivalent continuum Hamiltonians whose tight binding limits are SSH models with different topological indices.
 Therefore, while no topological invariant distinguishes between our continuum Hamiltonians, the two discrete limiting Hamiltonians are topologically distinct.
 The topological character of the SSH model is therefore an emergent property, arising only in the tight-binding limit.

+A point of independent interest in the present work is that in order to obtain convergence to a limiting tight-binding model for\ our continuum models, in the limit where the depth of the wells, $\lambda$, tends to infinity, we need an extension of the technique developed in \cite{Shapiro_Weinstein_2020} to the situation where the underlying lattice itself depends on the asymptotic parameter $\lambda$.
+This is achieved in the next section.

 \begin{rem} The arguments of \cite{Shapiro_Weinstein_2020} establish norm resolvent convergence of the continuum Hamiltonian to the tight-binding (discrete) limit, a notion of convergence enabling the control of topological indices for IQHE, which are expressed in terms of spectral (Fermi) projections onto an isolated spectral set.
-The results of this paper suggest then that there is no continuum index (e.g. a Fredholm index) for our model defined via the Fermi projection, for if there were one, it would yield a contradiction being continuous and $\ZZ$-valued. \end{rem}
+The results of this paper suggest then that there is no continuum index (e.g. a Fredholm index) for our model defined via the Fermi projection; if there were such an index, it would be non-constant, continuous and $\ZZ$-valued, a contradiction. \end{rem}

 \begin{rem} Recently a violation of the bulk-edge correspondence in the continuum was discussed \cite{PhysRevResearch.2.013147,Graf2021}, a further example illustrating that the equivalence between continuum and discrete topological descriptions cannot be assumed in general. \end{rem}